-Frederick T. Muto, age 61, has served as a Director of Isis since March 2001.
-Mr. Muto joined the law firm of Cooley LLP, outside counsel to Isis, in 1980 and became a partner in 1986.
-He is Chair of the firm's Business Department and a founding partner of Cooley LLP's San Diego office.
+Frederick T. Muto, age 63, has served as a Director of Ionis since March 2001.
+Mr. Muto joined the law firm of Cooley LLP, outside counsel to Ionis, in 1980 and became a partner in 1986.
+He is a founding partner of Cooley LLP's San Diego office and was Chair of the firm's Business Department.

-The Board believes Mr. Muto is uniquely suited to serve on the Board primarily because, with 35 years of experience at one of the country's leading law firms focused on life sciences and technology companies, he provides us important advice regarding our strategic transactions, corporate governance and compensation matters.
+The Board believes Mr. Muto is uniquely suited to serve on the Board primarily because, with over 36 years of experience at one of the country's leading law firms focused on life sciences and technology companies, he provides us important advice regarding our strategic transactions, corporate governance and compensation matters.

-Breaux B. Castleman, age 74, has served as a Director of Isis since June 2013.
-Since August 2001, Mr. Castleman has been president and chief executive officer of Syntiro Healthcare Services, Inc., a health care investment company, which recently sold its operations as a service provider of integrated care management and disease management.
-Mr. Castleman has been a director of USMD Holdings, Inc., a physician-led integrated healthcare system, since September 2009 and was a director of MELA Sciences, Inc., a medical device company, from 2003 until 2011.
+Breaux B. Castleman, age 76, has served as a Director of Ionis since June 2013.
+Since August 2001, Mr. Castleman has been president and chief executive officer of Syntiro Healthcare Services, Inc., a healthcare investment company, which sold its operations as a service provider of integrated care management and disease management.
+Mr. Castleman was a director of USMD Holdings, Inc., a physician-led integrated healthcare system, from September 2009 until October 2016 and was a director of MELA Sciences, Inc., a medical device company, from 2003 until 2011.